 December 31, 1,

-2016 2015
+2017 201 2016

-Accrued interest \$ 381 \$ 317
+Accrued interest \$ 228 \$ 381

-Accrued liability for potential stock issuance to Hughes 2,706 5,495
+Accrued liability for potential stock issuance to Hughes 2,706

-Accrued compensation and benefits 3,193 2,101
+Accrued compensation and benefits 3,913 3,193

-Accrued property and other taxes 4,173 4,145
+Accrued property and other taxes 3,944 4,173

-Accrued customer liabilities and deposits 3,907 3,216
+Accrued customer liabilities and deposits 4,529 3,907

-Accrued professional and other service provider fees 2,544 1,130
+Accrued professional and other service provider fees 3,386 2,544

-Accrued commissions 858 1,224
+Accrued commissions 1,162 858

-Accrued telecommunications expenses 686 1,511
+Accrued telecommunications expenses 876 686

-Accrued satellite and ground costs 2,076 60
+Accrued satellite and ground costs 634 2,076

-Accrued inventory 90 502
+Accrued inventory 102 90

-Accrued liability for legal settlement 389 328
+Accrued liability for legal settlement 389

-Other accrued expenses 2,159 2,410
+Other accrued expenses 1,980 2,159

-Total accrued expenses \$ 23,162 \$ 22,439
+Total accrued expenses \$ 20,754 \$ 23,162

-Accrued liability for potential stock issuance to Hughes includes the estimated value at December 31, 2016 and 2015, respectively, of the downside protection that the Company provided to Hughes in connection with its April 2015 agreement (as amended).
+Accrued liability for potential stock issuance to Hughes included the estimated value at December 31, 2016 of the downside protection that the Company provided to Hughes in connection with its April 2015 agreement (as amended).
+This liability was settled in 2017.
 See Note 5: Fair Value Measurements and Note 6: Commitments for further discussion.

-Accrued liability for legal settlement relates to the litigation incurred on behalf of the Company's Brazilian subsidiary.
-The balance at December 31, 2016 includes the fair value of the downside protection the Company provided related to the settlement of this litigation.
-The balance at December 31, 2015 includes the accrual of the estimated loss related to the litigation as of that date.
-This litigation was settled in October 2016.
+Accrued liability for legal settlement related to the litigation incurred on behalf of the Company's Brazilian subsidiary.
+The balance at December 31, 2016 included the fair value of the downside protection the Company provided related to the settlement of this litigation.
+This liability was settled in 2017.
 See Note 5: Fair Value Measurements and Note 7: Contingencies for further discussion.